Log-distance path loss model

-The log-distance path loss model is a radio propagation model that predicts the path loss a signal encounters inside a building or densely populated areas over distance.
+The log-distance path loss model is a radio propagation model that predicts the path loss a signal encounters inside a building or densely populated areas over long distance.
+While the log-distance model is suitable for longer distances, the short-distance path loss model is often used for indoor environments or very short outdoor distances.
+It's simpler and assumes a more direct line-of-sight propagation.

 Mathematical formulation

-The model
+Model

 Log-distance path loss model is formally expressed as: